Ajames01/Rust-X-CPE--Internship/Week-2/Day_8.md

 1. **Message::Quit**: Prints "Quit message".
 2. **Message::Move { x, y }**: Destructures the Move variant to access its x and y values and prints them.
 3. **Message::Write(text)**: Extracts the text value from Write and prints it.
-4. **Message::ChangeColor(r, g, b)**: Destructures ChangeColor to access the r, g, and b values and prints them in an RGB format.
+4. **Message::ChangeColor(R, G, B)**: Destructures ChangeColor to access the R, G, and B values and prints them in an RGB format.

 ### What the Code Does
-Since msg is set to `Message::Move { x: 10, y: 20 }`, Rust goes through the match arms and finds the `Message::Move { x, y }` pattern.
+Since msg is set to `Message::Write(String::from("A.James"));`, Rust goes through the match arms and finds the `Message::Write(text)` pattern.
 It then:

-Matches this pattern and extracts the values of x and y.
+Matches this pattern and extracts the sting of text.

-Prints Move to coordinates (10, 20).
+Prints My name is AJames, I am a Rustacean